rjlozano58/CS351FullStackProject/README.md

 *During week of 3/25: Work on the project rough draft itself to make a functioning project with data input, data structure usage, and processing into output on the frontend.*

 *Prior to 4/17: Meet together weekly to target project weakpoints/bugs and possibly visit office hours to get guidance if the progress feels weak.*

+**Answer**
+Prior to 10/23
+    - Weekly meetings to plan project approach and outline
+    - Create first prototype using Figma
+    - Begin agile sprint cycles leading toward a working prototype

+Prior to 11/20
+    - Start agile sprints the week after 10/23
+    - Incorporate peer review feedback from Milestone 3
+    - Continue iterative development and refinement of working prototype

+Prior to 12/05
+    - Have presentation roles established, and drafted presentation
+    - Finalize project for presentation
+    - Ensure all code is reviewed, revised, and ready for submission

 ---